Disjoinable Lagrangian tori and semisimple symplectic cohomology: Basic structures

 can be defined and its critical points correspond to the generators of the Floer complex $\mathit{CF}^\ast(H)$.
 On the other hand, there is also a well-defined Conley-Zehnder index $\mathrm{ind}_\mathit{CZ}(u,x)\in\mathbb{Z}$ for every element $(u,x)\in\widetilde{\mathcal{L}_0}M$, which can be used to equip the vector space $\mathit{CF}^\ast(H)$ over $\mathbb{K}$ a $\mathbb{Z}$-grading.

 To define the Floer differential on $\mathit{CF}^\ast(H)$, we need to write down the Floer equation.
-To this end, we need to specify a set of almost complex structures to work with. \begin{definition} An almost complex structure $J$ on $M$ tamed by $\omega_M$ is said to be admissible if \begin{itemize} \item[(i)] it is of contact type on the cylindrical end, i.e. $dr\circ J=-\theta_V$; \item[(ii)] $J$ preserves the contact structure $\xi$ and $J|\xi$ is tamed by $\omega_\xi$ and $d\theta_V$. \end{itemize} \end{definition} An important result proved in $\cite{mnw}$ is that such an almost complex structure always exists for weak fillings. \begin{lemma} Let $J$ be an admissible almost complex structure on $M$, then it is tamed by $\omega_M$. \end{lemma} \begin{proof} To show this, one can make use of the decomposition $TM=\xi\oplus\langle R\rangle\oplus\langle\partial_r\rangle$ of the tangent bundle on the cylindrical end of $M$, and consider separately the cases when the vector field $X$ lies in $\xi$, $\langle R\rangle$ or $\langle\partial_r\rangle$.
+To this end, we need to specify a set of almost complex structures to work with. \begin{definition} An almost complex structure $J$ on $M$ tamed by $\omega_M$ in the interior of the domain $M^\mathrm{in}$ is said to be admissible if \begin{itemize} \item[(i)] it is of contact type on the cylindrical end, i.e. $dr\circ J=-\theta_V$; \item[(ii)] $J$ preserves the contact structure $\xi$ and $J|\xi$ is tamed by $\omega_\xi$ and $d\theta_V$. \end{itemize} \end{definition} We need the following important result proved in $\cite{mnw}$. \begin{theorem}[Theorem D and Proposition 2.1 of $\cite{mnw}$] $M^\mathrm{in}$ is a weak symplectic filling if and only if it admits an admissible almost complex structure $J$ in the sense of Definition \ref{definition:adm-J}.
+Moreover, once there exists an admissible almost complex structure on $M$, then the space of such almost complex structures, which we denote by $\mathcal{J}(M)$, is contractible. \end{theorem}